Elliana Walmsley

-Elliana Kathryn Ramirez (neè.
-Walmsley) (born June 23, 2007) is an American dancer.
-She became known for appearing in Lifetime's reality show Dance Moms.Sie heiratete im Januar 2025 Jentzen Ramirez.
+Elliana Kathryn Walmsley (born June 23, 2007) is an American dancer.
+She became known for appearing in Lifetime's reality show Dance Moms.

 Early life

-Walmsley was born in Boulder, Colorado to Yolanda (née Parra) and Kevin Walmsley.
-She has two older brothers, Jakob and Luke.
-Walmsley began dancing when she was 18 months old and has studied at several dance academies, including The Joffrey Ballet in Scottsdale, Arizona, the Michelle Latimer Academy in Centennial, Colorado, and The Millennium Dance Complex in Los Angeles.
+Elliana Kathryn Walmsley was born on June 23, 2007, in Boulder, Colorado, United States.
+In December 2008, she began dancing when she was 18 months old and has studied at several dance academies, including The Joffrey Ballet in Scottsdale, Arizona, the Michelle Latimer Academy in Centennial, Colorado, and The Millennium Dance Complex in Los Angeles.

 Career

 2016–2017: Career beginnings

 In 2016, she joined the reality TV show Dance Moms, alongside her mother, during Season 6 as part of the ALDC mini team.
 After the mini team disbanded, Walmsley joined the elite team and became a permanent member of the cast during Season 7 in 2017, before leaving at the end of the year.
 She returned for some episodes in season 8.

 In 2017, she participated in a national tour with castmate Maesi Caes to teach dance masterclasses and give solo performances.
 At the end of 2017, Walmsley originated the lead role of Grace in the musical Dance Divas Nutcracker, based on Cheryl Burke's book series: Dance Divas.
 It was performed off-Broadway from December 13 to December 17 at Theatre Row, New York City, where a portion of the money made went towards the charity "Dancers with Cancer".

 In July 2018, representing the Michelle Latimer Dance Academy, Walmsley won the title of Mini Female Best Dancer at The Dance Awards in Las Vegas, Nevada.